 Use the links on this page to explore more about Calvin’s residence halls, from amenities to roommates to meal plans.

 For juniors and seniors interested in living in the dorms, there are upperclass residence hall floors reserved for the upperclass community, or you can request to live on a traditional residence hall floor that includes first and second year students.

 Calvin offers a full, interactive version of the campus map that includes dorms.

 Take a virtual tour of the Bolt-Heyns-Timmer dorm:

 - Meal plans

 All Residence Halls include:

-- beds, mattresses, mattress pads, dressers, desks, desk lamps and chairs
+- beds, mattresses, dressers, desks, desk lamps and chairs

 - stackable furniture (no homemade lofts allowed!)